Under contract. Blackness as being: Black survival in the age of climate catastrophe. Polity Press.

 Other Academic Publications

+2018.
 Book review.
-Forthcoming.
 Fleming, Crystal Marie.
 2017.
 Resurrecting slavery: Racial legacies and white supremacy in France.
 Contemporary Sociology.

 2014.
 “Unpacking the crisis narrative of Black theater.”
 Pages 228-230 in Figuring the plural: Needs and supports of Canadian and US ethnocultural arts organizations.
 Project leads/edited by: M.P.
 Matlon, I. Van Haastrecht and K. Wittig Mengüç.
 Commissioned and funded by School of the Art Institute of Chicago with support from the Joyce Foundation and National Endowment for the Arts.